tschettervictor/bsd-apps/README.md

 ## Mount Points

-Each application is set to install any data that should persist in a mount point outside the jail.
+Each template is set to install any data that should persist in a mount point outside the jail.
 This means you can run the template overtop a brand new jail, and pick up where you left off, providing your data is still present in the mount points.

 The default mount path for all applications is `/apps/APPNAME`.